‘World’s Sexiest Nurse’ Lauren Drain Leaves Little To The Imagination In Tiny Shorts & Skimpy Top

 The snap is obviously a throwback as Lauren is currently sporting a large baby bump.
 However, the model stunned just the same as she had her long, blond hair pushed back behind her head with a pair of sunglasses and styled in long, sleek strands that fell down her back.

 Lauren also rocked a full face of makeup in the shot, sporting defined eyebrows, long lashes, and a bronzed glow.
-She added a shimmering glow on her face, pink blush to bring out her cheek bones, black eye liner and a glossy nude lip.
+She added a shimmering glow on her face, pink blush to bring out her cheek bones, black eyeliner, and a glossy nude lip.

 The social media sensation accessorized her look with a watch on her wrist, dangling earrings, a dainty chain around her neck, and some sexy clear heels.
 She also had a tan checkered bag slung over her shoulder as she posed on the street while running her fingers through her hair.

-In the background of the photo tons of green foliage can be seen, as well as a person walking down the sidewalk towards Lauren.
+In the background of the photo, tons of green foliage can be seen, as well as a person walking down the sidewalk toward Lauren.

 Meanwhile, Lauren’s over 3.9 million followers showed up to share their appreciation for the racy photo, which earned over 6,000 likes and more than 60 comments in less than an hour after it was posted online.